“Truly I tell you, whoever does not enter into the kingdom of God as a little child will never enter it.” (Mark 10:15)

 Here are a few of my impressions:

 First, one person, even those of us witnessing the events, cannot have a complete grasp.
-And in some ways, your impressions by way of television may have given you a more compete picture.
+And in some ways, your ideas through television may have given you a full picture.

-Others of us had to deal more directly with our own particular slice of the vast spectacle, and the rapid speed of the unfolding events.
-At times, I felt like I was in the scene of Lucy and Ethel at the candy factory, where I could barely keep up with all of it since the events moved so rapidly.
+Others of us had to deal more directly with our particular slice of the vast spectacle, and the rapid speed of the unfolding events.
+At times, I felt like I was in the scene of Lucy and Ethel at the candy factory, where I could barely keep up with all of it since the events rushed.

 And let’s add the security apparatus.
-For example, as I went thru the airport-like security device at Washington’s National Shrine, the FTA guard swiped me with magnatometer, and asked: “Please lift up your foot.”
-Then she added:”Lift up your other foot.”
-I replied:”Well, I cannot lift both feet at the same time.”
+For example, as I went through the airport-like security device at Washington’s National Shrine, the FTA guard swiped me with a magnetometer and asked: “Please lift your foot.”
+Then she added: “Lift your other foot.”
+I replied: “Well, I cannot lift both feet at the same time.”

 Again does today’s gospel echo or amplify the image and message of Pope Francis?